-- 3.1 There is no distinction made for any participants of any gender. - 3.2 Each team must have no more than thirteen players on the playing area. - 3.3 Teams should have the same number of players, down to a minimum of seven. - At any time before or during a match a team coach may make an objection to the Match Official about the number of players in the opponent's team.
-As soon as the Match Official knows that a team has too many players, the Match Official must order the coach of that team to reduce the number appropriately.
+- 3.1 There is no distinction made between male and female players. - 3.2 Each team must have no more than seven players on the playing area. - 3.3 Teams should have the same number of players, down to a minimum of five. - 3.4 At any time before or during a match a team coach may make an objection to the match official about the number of players in the opponent's team.
+As soon as the match official knows that a team has too many players, the match official must order the coach of that team to reduce the number appropriately.
 The score at the time of the objection remains unaltered.
 Sanction: Penalty

 - 3.5 A team may nominate an unlimited number of substitutes. - 3.6 A team may replace any number of players during a game at any time.
 The replacement must enter the playing area at the half-way line.
 A player leaving the playing area may do so from any place.
-A replacement enters the field of play only when the replaced player has left the field of play. - 3.7 A player sent off for foul play may be replaced. - 3.8 If the Match Official decides with or without the advice of a doctor or other medically qualified person that a player is too injured to continue playing, the Match Official should order that player to leave the playing area.
-The Match Official may also order an injured player to leave the field in order to be medically examined. - 3.9 A player who has an open or bleeding wound must leave the playing area.
+A replacement enters the field of play only when the replaced player has left the field of play. - 3.7 A player sent off for foul play may be replaced. - 3.8 If the match official decides with or without the advice of a doctor or other medically qualified person that a player is too injured to continue playing, the match official should order that player to leave the playing area.
+The match official may also order an injured player to leave the field in order to be medically examined. - 3.9 A player who has an open or bleeding wound must leave the playing area.
 The player may return only when the bleeding has stopped or controlled and covered.